 This work was carried out in support of grant No NN305 111636 - Ministry of Science and Higher Education.

-Calculations were carried out at the Academic Computer Center in Gdansk.
+Calculations were carried out on cluster Tryton at the Academic Computer Center in Gdańsk.

 Atmospheric forcing used in simulations was made available free of charge by ICM - University of Warsaw.

 Satellite SST assimilation conducted by courtesy of SatBałtyk - Satellite Environment Control of Baltic Sea.